visualdiffer/visualdiffer.github.com/comparisonMethods.md

 Ignore differences of X seconds or less

-# File to show
+# Choose Files to View according to differences found

-After the comparison complete you can determine which files to show
+After the comparison complete you can choose which files to view

 Definition: **Orphan** indicates a file present only on one side